Ravichou/Greenlab/README.md

 $env:Path = [System.Environment]::GetEnvironmentVariable("Path","Machine") + ";" + [System.Environment]::GetEnvironmentVariable("Path","User")
 ```

-The compilation is then AUTOMATICALLY performed when you start lab 1.2
+The compilation is then automatically performed when you start lab 1.2

 For reference, the command used:
 ```shell